 Are you thinking about getting a Medela Sonata?
-Here’s a complete Medela Sonata breast pump review, including the pros and cons, what you should know about the pump parts, and what bottles you can use with it.
+Here’s a complete Medela Sonata breast pump review, including the pros and cons, and comparisons with other breast pumps.

 What is the Medela Sonata?